milouk/gcc-prebuilt-elf-toolchains/README.md

-# Weekly builds are triggered every Sunday at 23:30.
+# Weekly GCC 11 builds are triggered every Sunday at 23:30.

 ## Prerequisites